Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Boise State vs. San Jose State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 5

-Friday's contest between the Boise State Broncos (9-4, 0-0 MWC) and the San Jose State Spartans (7-7, 0-1 MWC) at Provident Credit Union Event Center has a projected final score of 73-67 based on our computer prediction, with Boise State taking home the win.
-Game time is at 10:30 PM on January 5.
+Friday's game at Provident Credit Union Event Center has the Boise State Broncos (9-4, 0-0 MWC) taking on the San Jose State Spartans (7-7, 0-1 MWC) at 10:30 PM (on January 5).
+Our computer prediction projects a 73-67 victory for Boise State, who is a slight favorite based on our model.

-According to our computer prediction, Boise State should cover the point spread, which is listed at 5.5.
-The two sides are projected to go under the 142.5 over/under.
+Based on our computer prediction, Boise State projects to cover the 5.5-point spread in its matchup versus San Jose State.
+The over/under is currently listed at 142.5, and the two teams are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!